-The 2007 non-budget legislative agenda contained items designed to implement efficiencies within the University as recommended by the President's Advisory Committee on Efficiency and Effectiveness (PACE).
+5. The 2007 non-budget legislative agenda contained items designed to implement efficiencies within the University as recommended by the President's Advisory Committee on Efficiency and Effectiveness (PACE).
 One recommendation was the elimination of the Annual Report on Management Flexibility.
 This recommendation was included in House Bill 749 and was ratified by the General Assembly and signed into law by the Governor.

 Among other items, House Bill 749 repealed G.S.
 116-30.6, which directed the Board of Governors to report annually to the Joint Legislative Education Oversight Committee on the results achieved under management flexibility by the special responsibility constituent institutions.
-Repeal of this statute eliminates the statutory requirement for the report and requires a corresponding change in Board policy.
+Repeal of this statute eliminated the statutory requirement for the report and required a corresponding change in Board policy.

 In 1991, the General Assembly granted the Board of Governors authority to give the institutions management flexibility to expend General Fund monies in the manner deemed to maintain and advance programs and services of the institutions.
 The management flexibility report was initially viewed as a necessary report to ensure institutional accountability.
-Since this change was made over 15 years ago, the PACE concluded that the report is no longer necessary as a tool for monitoring the effectiveness of budget flexibility.
-Proper internal controls and audits by both internal auditors and the State Auditor are more important than this report in ensuring that effective budget and financial management exists throughout the University.
-Additionally, the President is securing a review by external consultants of staffing and processes in place at the campuses to further ensure the effectiveness of campus operations.
-He is further creating a team of skilled technical and functional experts that will be available to address specific problems as they arise within the University and to provide assistance to campuses to ensure that controls are in place and that systems operate effectively.
+Since this change was made over 15 years ago, the PACE concluded that the report was no longer necessary as a tool for monitoring the effectiveness of budget flexibility.
+Proper internal controls and audits by both internal auditors and the State Auditor were more important than this report in ensuring that effective budget and financial management existed throughout the University.
+Additionally, the President was securing a review by external consultants of staffing and processes in place at the campuses to further ensure the effectiveness of campus operations.
+He was also creating a team of skilled technical and functional experts that would be available to address specific problems as they arose within the University and to provide assistance to campuses to ensure that controls were in place and that systems operated effectively.

-Attached is a proposed policy change which identifies the required changes in Section 600.3.1.F.3 of the Policy Manual.
-In accordance with the Board's procedures, the policy change is presented for Committee vote at this meeting and will be presented for approval by the Board at its next meeting.
+Attached was a proposed policy change which identified the required changes in Section 600.3.1.F.3 of the Policy Manual.
+In accordance with the Board's procedures, the policy change was presented for Committee vote at this meeting and would be presented for approval by the Board at its next meeting.
+(Attachment 1)

-Effective with the current reporting cycle, it is recommended that the Annual Report on Budget Flexibility be eliminated.
+Effective with the current reporting cycle, it was recommended that the Annual Report on Budget Flexibility be eliminated.